 Visit a coffee plantation

 The number 1 export product in Guatemala is coffee.
 Guatemalans are proud of their delicious blends and a lot of them love to drink it every day!

 Many locals work in the coffee industry and you can take a look at a plantation and witness first hand how coffee is produced.

 On a coffee tour, they will show you the different stages in the production of coffee and in the end you can enjoy a nice cup together with the group.
 Many plantations are family-owned businesses and you can support them by buying some locally produced coffee.
 It makes for a great souvenir or a nice gift too.

 After a day of volcano hiking or exploring the city, your muscles can get quite sore.
 A visit to the hot springs helps your weary body recover!
 The Fuentes Georginas hot springs are located at neighboring town Zunil, just a short bus ride away.
 You get there by chicken bus from Xela.
 Once in town, you still have a steep hike uphill to do in order to get to the entrance of the hot springs.

 We hitchhiked up the hill and were so lucky to be picked up really fast.
 In the back of a pick-up truck together with 2 friends and 2 Maya women, we could enjoy the beautiful surroundings of the town.

 The hot springs itself are not the most beautiful I have ever seen but the setting is nice.
-Facilities are basic but you don’t really need much.
+Facilities are basic but you don’t need much.
 The water is soothing and it is a good way to relax and talk with the locals.

 Outside showers are cold and there are no private cabins to change into your dry clothes.
 But that is part of the charm of experiencing hot springs in Guatemala.